 01. Mechanical Integrity Testing.
+(3-29-12)

 - a.
-The mechanical integrity test MIT shall include one (1) of the following tests to determine whether leaks are present in the casing, tubing, or packer:

-(3-18-22)() - i.
-A pressure test with liquid or gas at a pressure of not less than three hundred (300) psi or the minimum injection pressure, whichever is greater, and not more than the maximum injection pressure; or

-- ii.
-The monitoring and reporting to the Department, on a monthly basis for sixty (60) consecutive months, of the average casing-tubing annulus pressure, following an initial pressure test; or (3-18-22) - iii.
-In lieu of Subparagraphs 320.01.a.i. and 320.01.a.ii. of this rule, aAny equivalent test or combinations of tests approved by the Department. - b.
-The mechanical integrity test MIT shall include one (1) of the following tests to determine whether there are fluid movements in vertical channels adjacent to the well bore:

-i.
-Tracer surveys; (3-18-22)

-ii.
-Cement bond log or other acceptable cement evaluation log; (3-18-22)

-iii.
-Temperature surveys; or (3-18-22)

-- iv.
-In lieu of Subparagraphs 320.01.b.i. through 320.01.b.iii. of this rule, a∆ny other equivalent test or combination of tests approved by the Department. - c.
+The mechanical integrity test shall include one (1) of the following tests to determine whether leaks are present in the casing, tubing, or packer: (3-29-12) - i.
+A pressure test with liquid or gas at a pressure of not less than three hundred (300) psi or the minimum injection pressure, whichever is greater, and not more than the maximum injection pressure; or (3-29-12) - ii.
+The monitoring and reporting to the Department, on a monthly basis for sixty (60) consecutive months, of the average casing-tubing annulus pressure, following an initial pressure test; or (3-29-12) - iii.
+In lieu of Subparagraphs 320.01.a.i. and 320.01.a.ii. of this rule, any equivalent test or combinations of tests approved by the Department.
+(4-11-15) - b.
+The mechanical integrity test shall include one (1) of the following tests to determine whether there are fluid movements in vertical channels adjacent to the well bore: (3-29-12) - i.
+Tracer surveys; (3-29-12) - ii.
+Cement bond log or other acceptable cement evaluation log; (3-29-12) - iii.
+Temperature surveys; or (3-29-12) - iv.
+In lieu of Subparagraphs 320.01.b.i. through 320.01.b.iii. of this rule, any other equivalent test or combination of tests approved by the Department.
+(4-11-15) - c.
 Mechanical integrity tests shall be performed at the rate of not less than one (1) test every five (5) years, regardless of well status.
-The first five-year period shall commence on the date of the initial-mechanical integrity test is performed MIT. - O2.
+The first five-year period shall commence on the date the initial mechanical integrity test is performed.
+(3-29-12)

+- O2.
 Inactive Wells.
-If, at any time, surface equipment excluding the wellhead is removed or the well becomes incapable of production, a mechanical integrity test an MIT shall be performed within thirty (30) days.
-The mechanical integrity test MIT for an inactive well shall be isolation of the wellbore with a bridge plug or similar approved isolating device set one hundred (100) feet or less above the highest perforations and a pressure test with liquid or gas at a pressure of not less than three hundred (300) psi surface pressure or any equivalent test or combination of tests approved by the Department. - O3.
+If, at any time, surface equipment excluding the wellhead is removed or the well becomes incapable of production, a mechanical integrity test shall be performed within thirty (30) days.
+The mechanical integrity test for an inactive well shall be isolation of the wellbore with a bridge plug or similar approved isolating device set one hundred (100) feet or less above the highest perforations and a pressure test with liquid or gas at a pressure of not less than three hundred (300) psi surface pressure or any equivalent test or combination of tests approved by the Department.
+(3-29-12) - 03.
 Prior Notification.
-Not less than ten (10) days At least twenty-four (24) hours prior to the performance of any mechanical integrity test MIT required by this rule, any person required to perform the test shall notify the Department, in writing, of the scheduled date on which the test will be performed.
+Not less than ten (10) days prior to the performance of any mechanical integrity test required by this rule, any person required to perform the test shall notify the Department, in writing, of the scheduled date on which the test will be performed.
+(3-29-12) - 04.

-(3-18-22)() - 04.
 Reporting Requirements.
-Mechanical integrity testMIT results shall be submitted to the Department within thirty (30) days of testing. - Mechanical Integrity Required.
+Mechanical integrity test results shall be submitted to the Department within thirty (30) days of testing.
+(3-29-12) - 05.
+Mechanical Integrity Required.
 All wells shall maintain mechanical integrity.
-All wells that fail a mechanical integrity test an MIT, or that are determined through any other means to lack mechanical integrity, shall immediately be investigated by the owner or operator.
+All wells that fail a mechanical integrity test, or that are determined through any other means to lack mechanical integrity, shall immediately be investigated by the owner or operator.
 The well shall be repaired or immediately shut down following the investigation.
 Repairs shall be completed within six (6) months, or the well shall be plugged and abandoned.
-If the repair cannot be completed within six (6) months, the owner or operator may request an extension from the Department and provide a plan for the repair to the Department's satisfaction.
+If the repair cannot be completed within six (6) months, the owner or operator may request an extension and provide a plan for the repair, (3-29-12)